Show your SLE ticket stub and save $3 off any Mystic Seaport Museum ticket. This cannot be combined with any other offer.

-Visit Mystic Seaport Museum this winter and, until April 28, 2019, experience Death in the Ice: The Mystery of the Franklin Expedition, the newest exhibit in the Collins Gallery at Mystic Seaport’s Thompson Exhibition Building.
+Visit Mystic Seaport Museum this winter and, until April 28, 2019, experience Death in the Ice: The Mystery of the Franklin Expedition, the newest exhibit in the Collins Gallery at Mystic Seaport Museum’s Thompson Exhibition Building.

 In 1845, Sir John Franklin led the Royal Navy’s sturdiest two ships into the Arctic to great international acclaim.
 His mission: to discover a Northwest Passage to Asia.
 Franklin and his crew of 128 men were never heard from again.
 Thirty-seven expeditions were launched from several countries in a decades-long effort to discover the fate of Franklin’s men.
 Tantalizing clues, including graves, provisions, Inuit tales, and a single handwritten note told a grim story, but the men and ships would never be found.